amanzi/amanzi/doc/input_spec/archive/AmanziNativeSpecV7.rst

 where :math:`\Delta t_{k}` is the previous timestep and :math:`N_k` is the number of nonlinear iterations required to solve step :math:`k`.

-The timestep controller *smart* is based on *standard*, but also tries to be a bit smarter to avoid repeated increase/decrease loops where the step size decreases, converges in few iterations, increases, but then fails again.
-It also tries to grow the timestep geometrically to more quickly recover from tricky nonlinearities.
+The time step controller *smart* is based on *standard*, but also tries to be a bit smarter to avoid repeated increase/decrease loops where the step size decreases, converges in few iterations, increases, but then fails again.
+It also tries to grow the time step geometrically to more quickly recover from tricky nonlinearities.

-The timestep controller *from file* loads a timestep history from a file, then advances the step size with those values.
+The time step controller *from file* loads a timestep history from a file, then advances the step size with those values.
 This is mostly used for testing purposes, where we need to force the same timestep history as previous runs to do regression testing.
 Otherwise roundoff errors can eventually alter number of iterations enough to alter the timestep history, resulting in solutions which are enough different to cause doubt over their correctness.

-* `"timestep controller type`" [list]
+* `"time step controller type`" [list]
   Available options are `"fixed`", `"standard`", `"smarter`",  `"adaptive`", and `"from file`" The later is under development and is based on a posteriori error estimates.